Tikar people

-The Tikar (also Tikari, Tika, Tikali, Tige, Tigare and Tigre) are a central African people who inhabit the Western High Plateau and Bamenda in Cameroon.
-They are known as great artists, artisans and storytellers.
+The Tikar (formally known as Tikari, Tigar, Tigari, and Tigre throughout their history) are a Central African ethnic group in Cameroon.
+They are known to be great artists, artisans and storytellers.
 Once a nomadic people, some oral traditions trace the origin of the Tikar people to the Nile River Valley in present-day Sudan.
 Such ethnic groups were referred to in the 1969 official statistics as "Semi-Bantus" and "Sudanese Negroes."
 They speak a Northern Bantoid language called Tikar.
-One of the few African people who practiced a monotheistic traditional religion, the Tikar refer to God the Creator by the name Nyuy.
+One of the few African ethnic groups to practice a monotheistic traditional religion, the Tikar refer to God the Creator by the name Nyuy.
 They also have an extensive spiritual system of ancestral reverence.

-The current population of Tikar in Cameroon is approximately 170,000.
-This is a great difference from other enslaved and trafficked ethnic groups like the Kirdi, who still number around 15 million people.
+Grassfields ethnic groups make up approximately 9.9% of Cameroon's population.
 This could be due to the high number of Tikar people who were kidnapped and sold into slavery in the Americas.

-The Tikar people of the Northwest are thought to be closely related to the Bamileke people through the Bantu-Cameroon-Bamileke cluster.
 The Bamum people and other ethnic groups have also asserted their link to the Tikar people through Tikar rulers in the Kingdom of Bamum.
-However, the Kom, Ndop-Bamunka and Bafut peoples are the only ethnic groups who anthropologists and historians believe have a legitimate claim to Tikar lineage.
+However, the Kom, Nso, Bamum, Ndop-Bamunka, and Bafut peoples are the only ethnic groups that anthropologists and historians believe have a legitimate claim to Tikar lineage.

-There are currently six adjoining Tikar kingdoms: Bankim, Ngambé, Kong (Nkong/Boikouong), Nditam (Bandam), Ngoumé, and Gâ (Ntchi).
-The boundaries of these kingdoms have remained since Germans colonizers arrived in Cameroon.
+There are currently six adjoining Tikar kingdoms: Bankim (Kimi), Ngambé-Tikar, Kong (Nkong/Boikouong), Nditam (Bandam), Ngoumé, and Gâ (Ntchi).
+The boundaries of these kingdoms have remained since German colonizers arrived in Cameroon.